 - Talk to them

 It’s never easy to approach someone to ask whether they feel they might be suffering from a severe memory loss, but they themselves may have noticed and are not sure how to reach out.
 By reaching out to them first you can at least open the door for communication.

-Amba is a communication device can help loved ones keep in contact every second of the day.
+Amba is an in-home communication and organisation device, designed to assist older people living independently.
 To see how and learn more about the benefits, click here